 If you are passionate about working with us and would like to interview for a volunteer position, please follow the instructions below.
 Please send the following in an email to Professor Nacke:

-- A sample of your technical writing in English (this could be from a research paper or technical course assignment) or you could create a writing sample by reviewing and summarizing key points from any past CHI paper.
+- A short sample of your technical writing in English (this could be from a research paper or technical course assignment) or you could create a writing sample by reviewing and summarizing key points from any past CHI paper.

 - (optional) To really stand out: a 2-min recorded video presentation (via YouTube/Vimeo link) of your current ongoing research interests and/or achievements and how they could relate to our work.